2023 Camp Dates :

 If your child shows up to camp dressed inappropriately, they will be asked to change.
 Failure to do so by parent, guardian or child will result in immediate cancellation of camp registration and the child will not be allowed to return to camp.
 There will be no prorations or refunds if your child is asked to leave camp for failure to follow the dress code policies.

 What can my child expect throughout the day?

 Each day is different, but your child will participate in creek and stream ecosystem activities, daily walking and hiking, hands-on experiments, personal and group projects, team building skills, conservation projects and educational lessons.
 On the property there is a creek, streams, a pond, natural springs and wetlands.
 We will be exploring all of them.
-All children attending the camp should have the ability to walk a mile, daily, while carrying their backpack.
-This site is primitive, please plan accordingly
+All children attending the camp should have the ability to walk 2 miles, daily, while carrying their backpack.

 My child needs certain accommodations, will the staff be able to handle that?